-Discover the wisdom of your inner landscape while connecting deeply to the elements of the world around us - earth, air, fire, water, and ether.
+This March, discover the wisdom of your inner landscape while connecting deeply to the elements of the world around us - earth, air, fire, water, and ether.
 Through gentle Pilates, yoga, meditation, and adventurous time outdoors, we'll explore the synergistic and nourishing relationship between personal and planetary wellness.
-Be introduced to the local eco-system of Santa Barbara and learn why this beautiful coastal town (where Earth Day began 50 years ago!), is now considered a leading city in environmentally conscious policies.
-Return home rested, rejuvenated, and with new wisdom to care for yourself, your loved ones, and our precious planet.
-To ensure personalized attention, the retreat is limited to ten guests.
-Read more and sign up HERE.

-Téana : Hi Tom, it's such a joy to be here with you and your team at Finca Luna Nueva.
-Thank you for letting us peak into your world here, where the rainforest meets your biodynamic, organic, and regenerative farm.
+Téana : Hi Tom, it's such a joy to be here with you at Finca Luna Nueva, where the rainforest meets the biodynamic, organic, and regenerative farm.
 I'm looking around and seeing most gorgeous greens, with bursts of colorful flowers and fruits....
 I feel like I've stepped into the Avatar movie.

 Tom: It's an absolute pleasure to welcome you and your group to Finca Luna, Téana.

-Téana: One of the things I've noticed here is that there's no real separation between the forest, which feels very biodiverse and colorful and layered, and the farm.
+Téana: One of the things I've noticed here is that there's no real separation between the forest, which feels incredibly biodiverse, colorful, and layered, and the farm.

 Tom: It's our guiding principle that we should grow food like a forest.
 And a forest is chaotic ... in perfectly orderly way.
 There is an organizing genius to the madness and the chaos.
 There was a friend of mine - one of the great ethnobotanists in North America - who came to visit.
 He looked at the canopy here in this great tropical rain forest and was stunned by the layers and the diversity of form and the multiplicity of color and the chaos.
-But yet there is an organizing genius in the rainforest; everything is producing and every inch of sunlight is being captured.
+Everything is producing and every inch of sunlight is being captured.
 There is no bare earth.
 The leaves are racing up into the canopy and 99% of the sunlight is captured before it gets to the ground.
 And where there is ground that's available, it's being covered by vines and by an endless display of life because solar energy is endlessly bathing the planet.
 And that's from which all life comes.

 Téana: And so why not replicate that when you create a growing zone?
 Why do anything other than that?
-We're here.
 This is rainforest.